 This slow accumulation of dust does its share to diffuse and block light.
 Remember not to – scrub – the leaves but use a sponge dampened thoroughly with room temperature water and wipe the leaves clean.

-Don’t forget to wipe the undersides of the leaves also, a favorite hideout for pest like mealy bug – remember you can use natural chemicals to handle pests.
+Don’t forget to wipe the undersides of the leaves also, a favorite hideout for pests like mealybug – remember you can use natural chemicals like Neem to handle pests.

 Check Plants For Pests

-Speaking of pest, this also presents the perfect opportunity to check for any insect pests that might be present, look under the leaves as well as in the soil area.
+Speaking of pests, this also presents the perfect opportunity to check for any insect pests that might be present, look under the leaves as well as in the soil area.

 Remember, you might need to move some of your plants that have higher light requirements to other areas.
 You’ll know which ones if they start “stretching” toward their light source.

 As the heat comes on in your house, you may find areas that may dry your plants out quicker.
 Keep an eye out and adjust your watering accordingly.
-Remember – Not To Much.
+Remember – Not Too Much.

 Speaking of the holidays, poinsettias have always been the Christmas plant.